compbiocore/cbc-hugo-site/content/services/_index.md

 devops:
   title: "# DevOps"
+  id: devops
   text: "
-  <p><strong>R/Python Packages</strong>&nbsp;&ndash;&nbsp;The core will provide help with packaging R and Python code and work with computational biogists to convert their code to make it easily shareable.</p>
+  <p><strong>R/Python Packages</strong>&nbsp;&ndash;&nbsp;The core will provide help with packaging R, Python and Julia code and work with computational biologists to convert their code to make it easily shareable.</p>
-  <p><strong>Web apps</strong>&nbsp;&ndash;&nbsp;The Core will help with the implementation and maintenace of  web apps using the latest technologies for projects requiring web enabled interfaces.</p>
+  <p><strong>Web apps</strong>&nbsp;&ndash;&nbsp;The Core will help with the implementation and maintenance of web apps using the latest technologies for projects requiring web enabled interfaces.</p>
   "
   src:
   alt: